 - 1 tsp extra virgin olive oil

 - cooking spray

-- Dean’s Cheddar Bacon Dip
+- Dean’s Cheddar Bacon Dip or sour cream

 - garnish: snipped chives